Bethenia Owens-Adair: Second marriage

-Bethenia Owens, at age 44, married her second husband, Colonel John Adair, a graduate of West Point, on July 24, 1884.
-The two had met as children but rekindled a relationship after meeting again as adults.
+At the age of 44, Owens married her second husband, West Point graduate Colonel John Adair, on July 24, 1884.
+The two had met as children and met again as adults.
 Adair was a widower, and the two had a brief courtship before being married in the First Congregational Church of Portland, Oregon.
-Adair was a land developer and farmer by trade, but throughout the marriage, Owens was the primary breadwinner, and handled the family finances.
+Adair was a land developer and farmer, but Owens was the primary breadwinner and handled the family finances.

-In 1887, three years into the marriage, Owens and Adair conceived and began preparing for raising their first biological child together.
-Owens gave birth to a daughter, who died merely three days after birth.
-This was a particularly difficult time for Owens.
-Adair was away from home helping to settle land on the coast while Owens was alone in the wake of the death of their daughter.
-Owens packed up and moved to Astoria, to be closer to Adair, and continued her career there for two years.
-However, concerns began to grow due to complications with Owens health on account of contracting Typhus Fever.
+In 1887, three years into their marriage, Owens and Adair conceived and began preparing for raising their first biological child together.
+Owens gave birth to a daughter, who died three days after birth.
+Adair was away from home helping to settle land on the coast while Owens was alone in the wake of their daughter's death.
+Owens moved to Astoria to be closer to Adair, and continued her medical career there for two years.
+However, concerns began to grow due to complications with Owens health' on account of her contraction of typhus.

-Her husband urged that they move to a farm in the country around Astoria, Oregon.
-Owens agreed and the two moved onto the farm on July 1, 1888, where they lived for the next 11 years.
-This initially proved to have a positive impact on her health, which steadily improved, but made her work as a doctor more difficult.
+Adair urged Owens to move to a farm in the country around Astoria, Oregon.
+Owens agreed and the couple moved to the farm on July 1, 1888, and lived there for the next 11 years.
+This initially proved to have a positive impact on Owens' health, which steadily improved, but made her work as a doctor more difficult.
 The frontier conditions, weather, lack of transport, and distance from the farm made it difficult to reach patients.
-Despite the adverse circumstances, she continued to travel regularly to and from the farm to practice medicine.
+Despite this, she continued to travel regularly to and from the farm to practice medicine.
 She also made regular summer visits to practice medicine in Seaside, Oregon.